Skip to content

 The Research

 Schneider & Arch (2017) published a case study showing significant reduction in misophonia symptoms through a mindfulness-based intervention.
-The participant reported that while trigger sounds still produced an initial response, the secondary cascade (rage, panic, rumination) was dramatically reduced.
+The participant reported that while trigger sounds still produced an initial response, the secondary cascade (rage, panic, rumination) was noticeably reduced.

 ACT: Acceptance and Commitment Therapy